William Jennings Bryan Dorn Veterans Affairs Medical Center

 William Jennings Bryan Dorn Veterans Affairs Medical Center - Columbia, SC

 William Jennings Bryan Dorn Veterans Affairs Medical Center is an addiction treatment center located at 6439 Garners Ferry Road in the 29209 zip code in Columbia, SC.
 It is operated by the U. S. Department of Veterans Affairs.
-William Jennings Bryan Dorn Veterans Affairs Medical Center provides prescribes suboxone, buprenorphine detox and buprenorphine for pain management.
-Some of the treatment approaches used by William Jennings Bryan Dorn Veterans Affairs Medical Center include community reinforcement, motivational incentives and motivational interviewing.
-William Jennings Bryan Dorn Veterans Affairs Medical Center also specializes in detox services and offers inpatient opioid detoxification, inpatient alcohol detoxification and residential benzodiazepines detoxification.
-William Jennings Bryan Dorn Veterans Affairs Medical Center provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient drug treatment and outpatient drug rehabilitation.
-It also provides residential drug abuse treatment, inpatient treatment for dual diagnosis and inpatient drug detox.
+William Jennings Bryan Dorn Veterans Affairs Medical Center provides buprenorphine for pain management, naltrexone administration and buprenorphine maintenance.
+Some of the treatment approaches used by William Jennings Bryan Dorn Veterans Affairs Medical Center include matrix model, 12-step rehab and substance use counseling approach.
+William Jennings Bryan Dorn Veterans Affairs Medical Center also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and inpatient opioid detox.
+William Jennings Bryan Dorn Veterans Affairs Medical Center provides outpatient drug detox services, outpatient methadone/buprenorphine/naltrexone treatment and intensive outpatient drug treatment services.
+It also provides inpatient treatment for dual diagnosis, inpatient drug detoxification and residential drug abuse treatment.

 Address: 6439 Garners Ferry Road, Columbia, SC 29209